What is tuwhiri?

 MORE THAN JUST BOOKs

-As well as publishing books on early Buddhism, its retrieval, and secular adaptation to twenty-first century conditions, we’ll be developing online courses that focus on developing a secular take on the dharma.
+As well as publishing books on early Buddhism, its retrieval, and secular adaptation to twenty-first century conditions, we are developing online courses that focus on developing a secular take on the dharma.

 We are immensely grateful for the time, energy and expertise so generously given to this project by individuals, communities and organisations in Sydney, Wellington, and around the world.

 We’re also grateful to all our supporters who are helping breathe life into the aspiration that became Tuwhiri, financing the production of our first book.